Guezone/CyberToolsMap/README.md

 # CyberToolsMap

-This toolmap was created and is maintained by the @ESD-academy class of Rennes 2020-2021.
+This toolmap was created and is maintained by the <a href="https://github.com/ESD-academy" target='_blank'>@ESD-academy</a> class of Rennes 2020-2021.

 <img src="https://raw.githubusercontent.com/Guezone/CyberToolsMap/main/CyberToolsMap.drawio.svg"></img>